Meet Laurier’s future football coach

-It may be difficult to notice at first glance, but the Laurier football team has an unofficial mascot, proudly attending nearly every game to support them with a high degree of enthusiasm.
+It may be difficult to notice at first glance, but the Laurier football team has an unofficial mascot, who proudly attends nearly every game to support them with a high degree of enthusiasm.

-Darian’s sideline spirit stands by the players, cheering them on as he is always fully engaged in the grid-iron battle at hand.
+Darian’s sideline spirit stands by the players as he stays fully engaged in the grid-iron battle at hand.